-132b.—Temple ofthe Sacred Tooth in Kandy details
+132b.—Temple ofthe Sacred Tooth in Kandydetails

-Image title: 132b.—Temple ofthe Sacred Tooth in Kandy
+132b.—Temple ofthe Sacred Tooth in Kandy

-Status: public domain in the USA, out of copyright in Canada, hence royalty-free stock image for all purposes and no usage credit required
+Out of copyright (called public domain in the USA), hence royalty-free stock image for all purposes usage credit requested

 Notes: